-Dr. Elba Garcia embodies a new breed of professional woman in the 21st century.
-She is not only a community leader, but is also a mother and wife, a dentist with her own private practice, and a role model for Hispanic women from all walks of life.
-Dr. Garcia is a former Dallas City Council Member and current Dallas County Commissioner for District 4.
+Dr. Elba Garcia embodies a new breed of professional women in the 21st century.
+She is not only a community leader, but is also a mother and wife, a dentist with her own private practice, and a role model for Latino women from all walks of life.
+Dr. Garcia is a former Dallas City Council Member and the current Dallas County Commissioner for District 4.

-Born and educated in Mexico City, Dr. Garcia earned her first Doctorate in Odontology from the Universidad Autónoma Metropolitana in 1984.
-She later immigrated to the United States, where she continued her education at Baylor College of Dentistry, earning her second Doctorate in Dental Surgery (DDS) in 1990.
-She is a small business owner having run her own private practice since 1998.
+Born and educated in Mexico City, Dr. Garcia earned her Doctorate in Odontology from the Universidad Autónoma Metropolitana in 1984.
+She later immigrated to the United States, where she had to recertify her Degree at Baylor College of Dentistry, earning her second Doctorate in Dental Surgery (DDS) in 1990.
+She is a small business owner, having run her own private practice since 1998.
 Dr. Garcia also served as an assistant professor at the Baylor College of Dentistry.
-She is married to former Texas State Representative Domingo Garcia.
-They are the proud parents of two sons.
+She is married and has two sons.

 Dr. Garcia has always dedicated herself to community service and began her service in public office in 2001 when she was elected to the Dallas City Council to represent the residents of District 1.
 While serving on the Dallas City Council, Dr. Garcia was instrumental in steering a number of important public projects to completion, including securing critical funds for the Latino Cultural Center and spearheading the development of a new Animal Shelter and the Oak Cliff Cultural Center.
 Additionally, she worked with the Environmental Committee to institute LEED standards for City of Dallas buildings.
 When she was chosen unanimously by her colleagues to serve as Deputy Mayor Pro Tem and Mayor Pro Tem, she was the first Latina to serve in those positions.